madetech/blog/posts/dumb_things_with_postgres.md

   end
 ```

 This will return all the Product Categories that have been saved in the Products `product_category_ids` column in the same way as `has_many` would.
 One of the biggest issues I have with using arrays like this is the amount of boiler plate code you end up writing due to losing the ActiveRecord association behaviours but like I said sometimes the speed benefits on a read heavy site outweigh this.
+If you use the collection based form helpers you'll also have to flatten or discard empty arrays on a save since the send an empty array item each time.

 There's also the concern that when this is shown to the end user it can introduce a lot of delay to loading if there are lots of associations, the main way I've found around this was to update a cache in Redis or similar every time a Product is updated.
 You can also make this even less blocking if you pass it off to a queuing system rather than blocking the update/create actions.